A Day In My Life!

 CIEE Rennes

 Welcome to a day in my life in Rennes, France!
-Different from my more routine college life in the States, each day in Rennes looks a little different for me, which keeps my weeks interesting and memorable.
+Different from my more routine college life in the States, each day in Rennes looks a little different for me, and includes various once-weekly commitments that together make my weeks here memorable and exciting!

 I usually wake up a little bit before 7, which is when I actually need to get up and going!
-I get ready and prepare a light breakfast in the kitchen with my host mom.
-I usually have some toast and some sort of fruit to start my day.
+I get ready and prepare a light breakfast of toast and some sort of fruit to start my day.
 Next, I catch the bus which is conveniently located less than a block away from my homestay.
 On weekday mornings, the bus is usually full of school-aged kids, heading to different schools in the area.
-Their energy level is high and volume loud for being before 8 am, but it helps me to wake up and get in the mentality for my classes.
-I transfer to the metro line and head straight to my classes.
+Their energy level is high for being before 8 am, but it helps me to perk up and prepare for my classes.
+I transfer to the metro line and head straight to the host institution building.

 When I am done with my classes or personal study time for the day, I usually pick up some sort of treat or snack to hold me over before dinner!
 I have taken on the personal project of finding my favorite food spots around Rennes, and two months in, I have a slew of reliable spots to pick up a bite to eat.
-My favorite afternoon snack is a vegetarian spring roll I pick up around the city center or a warm pan au chocolat at the bakery by my homestay.
+My favorite afternoon snack is a vegetarian spring roll I pick up around the city center or a warm pan au chocolat.

-At the end of my day, I head back to my homestay and greet whichever dog my host family is currently taking care of.
+After all of my courses and whatever activity I have for the day is over, I head back to my homestay and greet whichever dog my host family is currently taking care of.
 Before dinner, I either go for a run, watch a show, or read my book.
 Dinner time with my host family is one of my favorite parts of my day because I love getting to chat and hear about everyone’s days.
 Once a week, we have galette night, and I genuinely start looking forward to these galettes hours before dinner.
-Dinner always wraps with a little bit of bread and a choice of an assortment of cheese, which is something I will definitely miss doing when back in the States.
+Dinner always wraps with a little bit of bread and a choice of an assortment of cheese, which is something I will definitely miss doing when back in the States!

 Megan HAAS